YMCA of Hong Kong Christian College: Teaching and learning

 Academic departments include Chinese and Chinese History, English, Mathematics, Science, Humanities, Business, Physical education, and Visual arts.

 All subjects at the school are taught in English, except second languages.
 Chinese language is for all students, in which the classes are divided into different level of difficulties according to the students' language background.
 Other second languages in the regular curriculum include Spanish language and French language.

 The school provides various learning activities outside classroom throughout the years, as well as organising inter-school competitions.
 With the large range of meaningful alternative learning profile, the school provides flexible homework to students.
 Examples of activities include experiential learning activities presented by the science department were conducted at the campus outside the classrooms, which include physics corners, chemistry corners, science weeks and annual science talks with guest speakers etc. Innovative learning activities are also introduced to students to learn the latest technologies together with the theory.

 In the STEM fields of studies, the school has purchased many equipments of latest technologies at school for the learning of students.
 Biotechnology workshops are offered by the school for the students studying science, which are rare opportunities in any secondary school settings in Hong Kong.
 Other STEM related equipments include astronomical telescopes for learning astronomy, six 3D printers for makers' projects with 3D printing, and programming robots of different brands and models.

-The school offers both the Hong Kong and British National Curriculum.
+The school offers both the Hong Kong and National Curriculum for England.
 The Hong Kong curriculum consists the Hong Kong Diploma of Secondary Education (HKDSE).
-The British National Curriculum comprises the International General Certificate of Secondary Education (IGCSE) and GCE A/AS-Level.
+The English National Curriculum comprises the International General Certificate of Secondary Education (IGCSE) and GCE A/AS-Level.
 No more than half of the students take the GCE course, and the rest take the DSE course.
 In the school, continuous assessments are adopted.
 Tests are given on a regular basis and examinations are held two times a year.

 Students achieved outstanding IGCSE results.
 43% of the students achieved A to A*, and 80% of the students achieved C or above, with a pass rate of 100%.
 40% to 50% of the graduates were enrolled into universities for further studies every year, and most of them studied science or engineering in universities like University of Hong Kong, Chinese University of Hong Kong, Hong Kong University of Science and Technology, University of London, University of Newcastle, University of Glasgow, Cardiff University, University of Toronto and the University of British Columbia etc. In addition to science-related careers like nursing, graduates also work as English teachers, fitness coaches, football coaches or in hotels.